owenduffy/shmenu/README.md

 # Installation for Debian
 ## Get shmenu and install it
 Get the appropriate deb package for your architecture.
-Check the [releases](https://github.com/owenduffy/shmenu/releases) and use the appropriate file name below.
+Check the [releases](https://github.com/owenduffy/shmenu/releases) and use the appropriate file name below (the file names are for example only.)

 If you are using 64 bit RPi (arch=AArch64 or AMD64) use the armhf deb package and see the notes later.

 #get shmenu package and install it
 wget https://github.com/owenduffy/shmenu/releases/download/v2.12.0/shmenu-2.12.0-1-armhf.deb
-sudo dpkg -i shmenu-2.11.0-1-armhf.deb
+sudo dpkg -i shmenu-2.12.0-1-armhf.deb

 Type shmenu at the prompt and you should get the shmenu copyright message.